 Drain the lychees, keeping the syrup from one can for later use.
 Stuff each lychee with a fresh blueberry to create the “eyeballs.”
 Store these in the fridge until you’re ready to serve up the finished product.

 Combine 1 cup of cranberry juice with a 1/2 cup granulated sugar in a saucepan; simmer and whisk until all sugar is dissolved, then remove from heat.

 In a large container (punchbowl, pitcher, drink dispenser), combine the reserved lychee syrup; the cranberry and sugar mixture; the rest of the bottle of cranberry juice; orange juice; ginger ale; vodka (if using) and cannabis tincture.
 Pour the cocktail over a square of dry ice for the spooky smoke effect and add 6 to 8 “eyeballs” in each glass.

 Source: Dixie Crystals

 With these recipes, you’ll be the MVP of any Halloween party.
 Just be sure to let guests know these cocktails are infused before they indulge.
-If you try one or all of these recipes, let us know how they turned out in the comments.
+If you try one or all of these recipes, let us know how they turned out.